wichaksono/child-theme/README.md

 ---

-*A professional WordPress child theme with developer tools - Last updated: July 31, 2025*
+*A professional WordPress child theme with developer tools - Updated: July 31, 2025*